fluid-systems/SOFIRpy/docs/installation.rst

 Installation
 ============

-fair_sim can be installed from PyPI using the following command.
+sofirpy can be installed from PyPI using the following command.

 .. code-block::

-    pip install fair_sim
+    pip install sofirpy